jiangsheng/jiangsheng.github.io/docs/blogs/2025/05/exception_losing_ids_attribute_from_ablog.rst

 .. meta::
    :description: Today I am getting some strange error when I am trying to convert my blogs to the ablog extension of Sphinx.
 The error log has the following lines Extension err

-Misleading Error Message from ablog.post
+Another Aggressive Looking Ahead and Misleading Error Message from ablog.post
 =========================================================================================================

 .. post:: 6 May, 2025